 Amazon Elastic Inference accelerators support both single-precision (32-bit floating point) operations and mixed precision (16-bit floating point) operations.
 Single precision provides an extremely large numerical range to represent the parameters used by your model.
 However, most models don’t actually need this much precision and calculating numbers that large results in unnecessary loss of performance.
 To avoid that problem, mixed-precision operations allow you to reduce the numerical range by half to gain up to 8x greater inference performance.

 Amazon Elastic Inference is available in multiple throughput sizes ranging from 1 to 32 trillion floating point operations per second (TFLOPS) per accelerator, making it efficient for accelerating a wide range of inference models including computer vision, natural language processing, and speech recognition.
 Compared to standalone Amazon EC2 P3 instances that start at 125 TFLOPS (the smallest P3 instance available), Amazon Elastic Inference starts at a single TFLOPS per accelerator.
 This allows you to scale up inference acceleration in more appropriate increments.
 You can also select from larger accelerator sizes, up to 32 TFLOPS per accelerator, for more complex models.

-Amazon Elastic Inference can be part of the same Amazon EC2 Auto Scaling group you use to scale your Amazon EC2 and Amazon SageMaker instances.
+Amazon Elastic Inference can be part of the same Amazon EC2 Auto Scaling group you use to scale your Amazon SageMaker, Amazon EC2, and Amazon ECS instances.
 When EC2 Auto Scaling adds more EC2 instances to meet the demands of your application, it also scales up the accelerator attached to each instance.
 Similarly, when Auto Scaling reduces your EC2 instances as demand goes down, it also scales down the attached accelerator for each instance.
 This makes it easy to scale your inference acceleration alongside your application’s compute capacity to meet the demands of your application.